What is the meaning of eviction? The simple definition of eviction is the action of expulsion. It is usually taken to expel someone from a property.

 What happens if you face eviction over unpaid rent?
 The council or housing association must perform 'pre-action protocol' before they take you to court.
 That means they must:

-Learn more about 'Pre-Action Protocol for Possession Claims by Social Landlords'.
+Note: Read more on 'Pre-Action Protocol for Possession Claims by Social Landlords' for further information.

 The council or housing association eviction process means they need permission from a court before they can evict you.
 If this happens you will receive papers confirming the date of the court hearing.